44 Best Online Proofreading Jobs To Make Money

 One of these jobs is proofreading jobs but they are not primarily focused on proofreading jobs so there might not be proofreading jobs at the time you are checking so you just have to keep checking.

-Yes, you can even use Craigslist to find proofreading jobs online!
+Yes, you can even use Craigslist to find proofreading jobs for beginners online!

 I know that Craigslist is old and can sometimes be sketchy but they do have some legitimate jobs that you can get.